dmytro-demchyna/schema-keeper/README.md

 The `deployDump` function automatically deploys changes in stored procedures to the actual database in accordance with the saved dump.

-The `deployDump` works exclusively with stored procedures.
-Other changes in the database structure must be deployed in the classical way - through migrations.

 Example:

 ```php